-7. New and existing Users of the NTS are able to request to purchase Exit Capacity products defined in the LINC for any NTS Exit Point defined in the Licence.
-Such products defined in the UNC for any NTS Exit Point defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies.

-8. Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council and the Licence.
+- 7. New and existing Users of the NTS are able to request to purchase Exit Capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
+Such capacity requests will be considered against the provisions of National Grid's statutory and Licence obligations and in accordance with its published methodologies. - 8.
+Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council2 and the Licence.

-&lt;sup>1 The IECR will be renamed the Entry Capacity release methodology statement when next updated.
+1 The IECR will be renamed the Entry Capacity release methodology statement when next updated.
 This is to ensure compliance with revised Licence obligations.

-&lt;sup>2 Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.
+2 Dated 13 July 2009 and concerning conditions for access to the natural gas transmission networks.

 - 9. Specific obligations in respect of the release of Exit Capacity and relevant to this Statement are set out in Special Condition 9B of the Licence.
 Under this condition, National Grid must prepare a capacity release methodology statement setting out the methodology by which National Grid will determine whether to make Exit Capacity available for sale.
 The current ExCR methodology statement can be found on National Grid's website. - 10.
-The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are:

-- Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 11.
+The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are: - Special Condition 9A.5(a) ensuring that each of Exit Capacity Substitution and Exit Capacity Revision are effected in a manner consistent with National Grid's duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence; - Special Condition 9A.5(b)(ii) Exit Capacity Substitution is effected in a manner which seeks to minimise the reasonably expected costs associated with Funded Incremental Obligated Exit Capacity, taking into account the Exit Capacity that Shippers and DN Operators have indicated that they will require in the future through making a financial commitment. - 11.
 Special Condition 9A also sets out the capacity objectives that the methodologies should seek to meet.
-In addition to the criteria in paragraph 10 these objectives are: - 5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS; - 5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and - 5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers
+In addition to the criteria in paragraph 10 these objectives are:

+5(c) Ensuring that exit capacity substitution / revision is effected in a manner which is compatible with the physical capability of the NTS;

+5(d) Avoiding material increases in the costs (including Entry Capacity and Exit Capacity Constraint Management costs in respect of Obligated Entry Capacity and Obligated Exit Capacity previously allocated) that are reasonably expected to be incurred by National Grid as a result of Exit Capacity Substitution or Exit Capacity Revision; and

+5(e) In so far as is consistent with the above objectives, facilitating effective competition between relevant Shippers, DN Operators and relevant Suppliers